 3. Agree to Disagree

-Talent shows like American Idol and America’s Got Talent involve multiple decision makers.
+Talent shows like American Idol and America’s Got Talent to involve multiple decision-makers for search committees.
 Even when limited to three or four judges, the shows don’t require a unanimous decision.
 The key to their success is they have agreed IN ADVANCE what the rules of decision making will be.
 None of the judges expects to accept or reject a contestant singularly.

 Hiring committees need to do the same thing.
 Agree in advance what the rules of decision making will be.
 Agree who will have an absolute veto.
 Agree who needs to be in agreement to make the answer yes.
 Agree on how the participants who don’t get their preferred outcome will handle the situation.

-Examine your company’s decision-making process.
+Examine your company’s decision-making process for search committees.
 Is it helping you hire the best talent available?
 Or is it hindering you?
 Are you consistently able to land your most desired talent?
 Or does your process burden you to the point that you only get to hire the last person standing?